kitschpatrol/yanki-obsidian/README.md

 Under the hood, Yanki uses its own Markdown → HTML rendering pipeline, and its own CSS stylesheets, so what you see in Obsidian is not always exactly what you'll get in Anki.
 See the [supported Markdown features](#fancy-markdown) for a sense of what's possible.

+### My Obsidian vault links aren't opening on Linux

+Linux users who have installed Anki with Flatpak / Flathub have [reported](https://github.com/kitschpatrol/yanki-obsidian/issues/31) [issues](https://github.com/kitschpatrol/yanki-obsidian/issues/41) with `obsidian://` URI links in Anki cards failing to open in Obsidian, as well as trouble with with media asset synchronization from Obsidian to Anki.

+It's recommended that Linux users install Anki by following the [instructions on the official Anki website](https://docs.ankiweb.net/platform/linux/installing.html) to avoid these issues.

+In some cases, Linux users might need to [manually register](https://amir.rachum.com/obsidian-uri-linux/) the `obsidian://` URI scheme with their operating system.

 ## Privacy and security

 ### Network use